The64thGamer/cheeseepedia/content/wiki/cec-games.md

 tags = ["Showtapes"]
 categories = ["Chuck E. Cheese's"]
 +++
-**Games** is a summer themed showtape that played at Chuck E Cheese's.
+**Games** is a summer themed showtape that played at Chuck E. Cheese's.

 ## Theme

-This is fourth summer show by Chuck E Cheese's, the previous summer themed shows were CEC Summertime / TV Westerns, {{< wiki-link "CEC Summertime" >}}, {{< wiki-link "CEC Summer Days" >}}.
+This is fourth summer show by Chuck E. Cheese's, the previous summer themed shows were CEC Summertime / TV Westerns, {{< wiki-link "CEC Summertime" >}}, {{< wiki-link "CEC Summer Days" >}}.
 They called the show Games could be a number or reasons like playing skip rope, a baseball game, or just hanging out with others having fun.

 ## Show List